dmathies/pyPlay/README.md

 - OSC receive on port `8000`
 - OSC transmit/broadcast on port `9000`

-The current defaults avoid an HTTP/OSC port collision: HTTP serves on `8080` while OSC receives on `8000`.

 ## DMX Interface

 `pyPlay` can render image planes that are controlled from DMX/Art-Net data, making it useful for lighting-style playback and media layers that need to respond like fixtures.